zimmcoding22/BXS_assessment/README.md

 - Allow all hosts or restrict to specific IPs if necessary
 - run python load_db.py using the generated URI and db

+## Task 6 Frontend/React

+-Run with npm install and npm start
+-Ensure that a local api URL is configured